Computational TIRF enables optical sectioning beyond the evanescent field for widefield fluorescence microscopy: Results

-We compared the performance among ET2dNet, SOTA deconvolution (Sparse Deconvolution\cite{zhao_sparse_2022}) and background removal (Dark Sectioning\cite{cao_dark-based_2025}) methods, as shown in Fig.\ref{fig-ET2dNet} c.
+We compared the performance among cTIRF, SOTA deconvolution (Sparse Deconvolution\cite{zhao_sparse_2022}) and background removal (Dark Sectioning\cite{cao_dark-based_2025}) methods, as shown in Fig.\ref{fig-ET2dNet} c.
 The Sparse Deconvolution gave a sharper reconstruction, while the out-of-focus signal still existed.
 The Dark Sectioning could efficiently remove the background, but barely enhanced the axial resolution, which was clearly shown by the region of the arch-like structure.
 It should also be noted that, ET2dNet was not specifically designed to implement deconvolution, but it was compatible with deconvolution methods, as shown in the sixth row in Fig.\ref{fig-ET2dNet} d.
-By directly implementing Sparse Deconvolution on the fake TIRF of ET2dNet, both lateral and axial resolution were enhanced.
-We further examined ET2dNet on a test dataset containing 20 images, generating a better average SSIM (compared to Sparse Deconvolution and Dark Sectioning), as shown in Fig.\ref{fig-ET2dNet} e.
+By directly implementing Sparse Deconvolution on the cTIRF, both lateral and axial resolution were enhanced.
+We further examined cTIRF on a test dataset containing 20 images, generating a better average MS-SSIM (compared to Sparse Deconvolution and Dark Sectioning), as shown in Fig.\ref{fig-ET2dNet} e.
 Additional examples of F-actin labeled U87 cells are shown in Extended Data Fig.1.
-We also compared other deconvolution and background removal methods, including RL deconvolution\cite{richardson_bayesian-based_1972,lucy_iterative_1974}, Wavelet-based background and noise subtraction (WBNS)\cite{hupfel_wavelet-based_2021}, Background Filtering (BF)\cite{mo_quantitative_2023}, while ET2dNet outperformed all these methods, see Extended Data Fig.2.
+We also compared other deconvolution and background removal methods, including RL deconvolution\cite{richardson_bayesian-based_1972,lucy_iterative_1974}, Wavelet-based background and noise subtraction (WBNS)\cite{hupfel_wavelet-based_2021}, Background Filtering (BF)\cite{mo_quantitative_2023}, while cTIRF outperformed all these methods, see Extended Data Fig.2.
 Brief introductions and implementation details of the above algorithms are provided in Supplementary Information Note 1.
-The details about the combination of ET2dNet and Sparse deconvolution are provided in Supplementary Information Note 2.
+The details about the combination of cTIRF and Sparse deconvolution are provided in Supplementary Information Note 2.

+The axial resolution enhancement achieved by ET2dNet was estimated using image decorrelation analysis \cite{descloux_parameter-free_2019}.
+An EPI z-stack of an F-actin–labeled C6 cell was processed with ET2dNet (applied independently to each XY slice) to generate a cTIRF stack, and axial resolution was quantified on the corresponding XZ/YZ cross-sections using sectorial decorrelation analysis (Methods \ref{sec-decorrelation}).
+This analysis indicates an average axial-resolution improvement of approximately threefold.